mikealbers/beepboop/README.md

 * Take a numerical input from user and return all numbers up to that number, replacing numbers according to the above rules.

-* Program does nothing to alphabetical characters.
-  - Example Input: Let me try to break your code!
-  - Example Output: Please enter a number

 * Program replaces 0 with "Beep!"
   - Example Input: 0
   - Example Output: ["Beep!"]